 Possession of a Weapon - means anything used, designed to be used or intended for use in causing death or injury to any person, or to threaten or intimidate any person.
 It can include objects which can be used as weapons.
 Objects such as a pen, or a screwdriver, if displayed to threaten or intimidate, become weapons under this definition.
-A Weapon weapon includes a firearm and any device that is designed or intended to exactly resemble or to resemble with near precision, a firearm weapon.
+A weapon includes a firearm and any device that is designed or intended to resemble a weapon.

-Racial Harassment - means engaging in a course of vexatious comment or conduct pertaining to a person's race which is known, or is reasonably ought to be known, to be offensive, inappropriate, intimidating, hostile and unwelcome.
+Racial Harassment - means engaging in a course of vexatious comment or conduct pertaining to a person's race which is known, or reasonably ought to be known, to be offensive, inappropriate, intimidating, hostile and unwelcome.
 Race refers to a group of people of common ancestry, distinguished from others by physical characteristics, such as colour of skin, shape of eyes, hair texture or facial features.
-The term is also used at present, to designate social categories into which societies divide people according to such characteristics.
+The term is also used to designate social categories into which societies divide people according to such characteristics.